edespino/cloudberry-site/docs/sql-stmts/drop-server.md

 ## Compatibility

 `DROP SERVER` conforms to ISO/IEC 9075-9 (SQL/MED).
-The `IF EXISTS` clause is a Cloudberry Database extension.
+The `IF EXISTS` clause is a Apache Cloudberry extension.

 ## See also